joaocolombari/Projeto2023/docs/atividade_17/README.md

     end function absolute;
 ```

 Making these changes and running a ModelSim simulation with the same testbench, the mul finally seemed to work.
+This simulation's outputs are available in ./simulacoes_modelsim.
+All the refered files were added to the project and tested as usual.
+The files are available in the "../src" directory and the Quartus outputs in "./simulacoes_quartus".

 ### Creating the instruction